Research

 Q2: Can perturbation in (sectoral) emissions be detected from space?

-This question becomes increasingly critical as many cities are committed to reducing emissions of GHGs and air pollutants!
+This question becomes increasingly critical as more and more cities are committed to reducing emissions of GHGs and air pollutants!

 • I developed a simplified non-linear chemical transport model for NOx chemistry (Wu et al., GMD, 2023), which is less time-consuming than full chemical models.
 Still, STILT-NOx model preserves and reproduces the non-linear relationship between the NOx emissions and NOx chemistry.